Election-Tech-Initiative/electionguard-python/docs/3_Cast_and_Spoil.md

 The ballot box can be interacted with via a stateful class that caches the election context, or via stateless functions.
 The following examples demonstrate some ways to interact with the ballot box.

 Depending on the specific election workflow, the `BallotBox`class  may not be used for a given election.
-For instance, in one case a ballot can be "accepted" directly on an electionic device, in which case there is no `BallotBox`.
+For instance, in one case a ballot can be **accepted** directly on an electionic device, in which case there is no `BallotBox`.
 In a different workflow, a ballot may be explicitly cast or spoiled in a later step, such as after printing for voter review.

 In all cases, a ballot must be marked as either `cast` or `spoiled` to be included in a tally result.